 A detailed product recommendation email strategy helps optimize the online customer experience and drive business results through your email efforts.
 This proves that any email you, as an ecommerce professional, send to prospects and customers has more influence than you think.
-In fact, 59% of retailers say marketing emails influence their purchase decisions.
+In fact, 59% of conumers say that marketing emails influence their purchase decisions.

 However, the reality is that competition is steep.
 In 2019, it was estimated that about 294 billion emails were sent and received daily.